 Many thanks to Scenic Rim Regional Council, Tamborine Rainforest Skywalk, Thunderbird Park and Landcare for their support for this project, and to our various experts who participated, including Rpger Kitching (moths), Bill McDonald (rainforest plants), Gwen Harden (rainforest plants), Robert McCormack (crustaceans), Robert Whyte (spiders), Chris Burwell (dragonflies), Andrew Franks (bryophytes), Wayne Boatwright (fungi) and others

-For some preliminary results of the surveys, see:
+For results of the surveys, see:

 - Other vertebrates